-A "Chronic Disciplinary Problem Student" is defined by law as a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around him or her and which are likely to recur.
+A "Chronic Disciplinary Problem Student" is defined by law as a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around them and which are likely to recur.

 A student shall not willfully and persistently violate the student code of conduct.